Coronavirus pastoral care: Between Christmas spirit and end-of-life care | DW | 23.12.2020

 Clergy can bring comfort to the sick and dying, even in hospital COVID wards.
 One of them is Catholic priest Franz Eisenmann, from a small village in Bavaria.

+He calmly describes the preparation it takes before he is allowed to step through the airlock and enter the COVID-19 ward of the hospital in Mühldorf am Inn.

 Eisenmann has been a Catholic priest for the past 27 years.
-He's a pastor in Upper Bavaria, between Altötting and the Alps, a good hour's drive east of Munich.
+He's based in Upper Bavaria, between Altötting and the Alps, a good hour's drive east of Munich.
 "It's a rural region," he told DW.
 "The people are still very connected with the Church."

 Since mid-October, the clergyman has also been working time and again at the hospital in nearby Mühldorf, the district town.
 "At my first assignment I was already very nervous.
 I didn't know much about the situation I was going into."
 He describes how his clothes were soaked through with sweat by the time he left the COVID ward: "on the one hand, because of the plastic protective clothing, and on the other hand also because of nervousness.
 I was in rooms that the virus is also in, after all."